kayvonf/klabel/README.md

 Example of UI which loads in local images from `/files`

 ### `vid2player`
 Example which loads in images from a file server.
+Allows annotations to be saved in localStorage, and persisted to a JSON

 Expects the file system of following structure:

 ```
 ├── fserve.py